 The G-Star Restricted Substance List (RSL) lists all chemical substances that are banned or restricted in use for G-Star products.
-The RSL applies to all materials such as textiles, metals, trims and leather.
+The RSL applies to all materials such as textiles, metals, trims, and leather.
 G-Star's standards follow and/or exceed international laws and regulations (REACH legislation).
 The G-Star RSL is updated annually.
 Compliance with this RSL is a mandatory condition for all products which are delivered to G-Star and are placed on the market.
-Therefore G-Star has a RSL Testing Policy that entails finished articles testing by a third party laboratory on a seasonal basis.
-The RSL Testing Policy and handling is under the responsibility of the Quality Assurance team.
+Therefore, G-Star has an RSL Testing Policy that entails finished articles testing by a third-party laboratory on a seasonal basis.
+The RSL Testing Policy and handling is the responsibility of the Quality Assurance team.
 This process is not further explained in this Handbook.

-Since 2019 G-Star follows the ZDHC Manufacturing Restricted Substance List (MRSL) to manage hazardous substances used and discharged during manufacturing processes.
+Since 2019, G-Star follows the latest ZDHC Manufacturing Restricted Substance List (MRSL) to manage hazardous substances used and discharged during manufacturing processes.
 The MRSL is managed by the Sustainability team and is further explained in Chapter 5.

-3.1.3 G-Star RAW Materials Policy & Animal Welfare Policy
+3.1.3 G-Star RAW Materials & Animal Welfare Policy

-The G-Star RAW Materials Policy & Animal Welfare Policy (see Annex A5) lists our restrictions and requirements for ethical sourcing of raw materials (specifically for down and feathers, fur, leather, angora, wool, cotton and wood).
-By 2025, the goal is to make 75% of our collection from recycled materials and/or organic, bio-based or compostable materials and by 2030 this will apply for our full collection.
+The G-Star RAW Materials & Animal Welfare Policy (see Annex A5) lists our restrictions and requirements for ethical sourcing of raw materials (specifically for down and feathers, fur, leather, angora, wool, cotton, and wood).
+By 2025, the goal is to make 75% of our collection from recycled materials and/or organic, bio-based, or compostable materials and by 2030 this will apply for our full collection.

-As a result of this commitment, G-Star asks certifications for the use of sustainable materials such as organic cotton, recycled cotton, recycled polyester; a Lenzing number for Tencel and BCCU units for Better Cotton (BCI).
+As a result of this commitment, G-Star asks certifications for the use of sustainable materials such as organic cotton, recycled cotton, recycled polyester, and others; a Lenzing license number for cellulosic fibers and Better Cotton Claim Units (BCCUs) for Better Cotton (BCI).

-It is the responsibility of the Sustainability Department to update and maintain the policy, but both the Product Intelligence Centre (PIC) and Product Development are responsible for collecting the certificates.
+The Sustainability Department is responsible for updating and maintaining the policy, but both the Product Intelligence Centre (PIC) and Product Development are responsible for collecting the certificates.
 This process is not part of the compliance Handbook.